miRNA-DisEASY HOME PAGE

 The upcoming secondments or stays are namely:

-- Destina is finalizing a split stay in Unitn
+- Destina is implementing a 4-month secondment in Unitn

 The following events relating subjects of interest are taking place:

 Workshop on 13th November in Povo Small but mighty: microRNAs and microtechnologies for the diagnosis of lung cancer

 |Press release promoting the project (in Italian; HTML page in English here), Feb.
 2017||click here|

 |Dr Cristina Ress is the coordinator of the miRNA-DisEASY project and leads the Biomedical team in Optoi Microelectronics.
 The multidisciplinary team develops optical, physical and electrochemical sensors for several biomedical applications.
 The main activities are focused on novel diagnostic devices to deliver new technologies in the biotech and medical sectors.|

 |DestiNA's CEO Mr Hugh Ilyine has founded biotechnology companies in regenerative medicine, bio-similar therapeutics and molecular diagnostics.
 He brings considerable experience in working with academic researchers as well as developing and commercialising biotechnology and know-how.
 From managing a successful IPO on the London AIM market, the formation of a Japanese joint venture stem cell company, to managing companies in Indonesia and Australia for the Rhone-Poulenc group, Hugh brings extensive global experience in out-licensing IP and Trademarks in Europe, the US and Japan.|